gergo-szabo/CarND-P3_TrafficSignClassifier/README.md

 #### Hyperparameters

-Adam optimizer
+* Adam optimizer
-EPOCHS = 80 (Over 80 the NN starts to memorize the dataset.)
+* EPOCHS = 80 (Over 80 the NN starts to memorize the dataset.)
-Learning rate = 0.001 (Higher rate resulted in bigger swings in validation accuracy.)
+* Learning rate = 0.001 (Higher rate resulted in bigger swings in validation accuracy.)
-BATCH_SIZE = 128
+* BATCH_SIZE = 128

 #### 4. Design history

 My final model results were:
-* validation set accuracy of 0.976 (0.968-0.980 in a few run)
+* validation set accuracy: 0.976 (0.968-0.980 in a few run)
-* test set accuracy of 0.958
+* test set accuracy: 0.958

 First I run a few test on the LeNet model with samples which had
 * 3 color channel (RGB)
 * 1 color channel (greyscale, no preprocessing)
 * 2 color channel (H and S from HLS)

 I decided to use greyscale images due to superior performance.

-The depth of the CNN outputs were increased as the initial architecture (LeNet) was developed for simplier data structure (hand-written numbers).
+The depth of the convolutional layers were increased as the initial architecture (LeNet) was developed for simplier data structure (hand-written numbers).

 The model learned too quickly so I decided to introduce droupout between the layers.
-For the CNN layers only a low dropout rate increased the performance.
+For the convolutional layers only a low dropout rate increased the performance.

-Later I removed the pooling after the 2nd CNN.
+Later I removed the pooling after the 2nd convolutional layers.
 An increased dropout rate in combination with a wider follow-up layer performed better.
-However the first CNN seems to work well with a pooling / low dropout rate combination.
+However the first convolutional layer seems to work well with a pooling / low dropout rate combination.

 The following parameters were not investigated:
-* Stride and window size for first CNN (I don't expect any improvement here.)
+* Stride and window size for first convolutional layer (I don't expect any improvement here.)
-* Pooling window size for first CNN (I don't expect any improvement here.)
+* Pooling window size for first convolutional layer (I don't expect any improvement here.)
-* Stride and window size for second CNN
+* Stride and window size for second convolutional layer
-* Pooling window size for second CNN (I don't expect any improvement here.)
+* Pooling window size for second convolutional layer (I don't expect any improvement here.)
 * Output size of first fully connected layer
-* Effect of additional CNN layers
+* Effect of additional convolutional layer layers

 ### Test a Model on New Images

 #### Control pictures

+The following test images were collected from the internet.

 The first image might be difficult to classify because it is partially masked by other signs.
 The second and third picture should not be a challange for the NN.